tleemann/solace-concepts/README.md

 # SOLaCE: Semantic-Level, Object and Language-Guided Coherence Evaluation
-This repository contains code and the dataset of the SOLaCE framework for evaluating visual concepts (ICLR 2022 OSC Workshop).
+This repository contains code and the dataset of the SOLaCE framework for evaluating visual concepts (presented at the ICLR 2022 OSC Workshop).
+The full approach is described in our Paper:

+T. Leemann, Y. Rong, S. Kraft, E. Kasneci and G. Kasneci: [Coherence Evaluation of Visual Concepts With Objects and Language](https://openreview.net/pdf?id=rRzSSS_Ucg9) (2022)

-This code allows to run the framework for different datasets and to reproduce the results in our paper.
+The code allows to run the framework for different datasets and to reproduce the results in our paper.
 It also contains the exact dataset of 2600 human assessments of visual concepts (in anonymized form) that was used in our user study.

 Tested with ``detectron=0.4.1, torch=1.7.1, python=3.7.10, cuda=11.0``